DeepBlueRobotics/training/docs/section-7/feedback-control.md

     return kP * error + accumulatedError + kD * derivative;
 }
 ```
-!!! warning
-    The code excerpt is only meant to show how PID works.
-This is not how we actually implement PID, but should give you a better idea of the inner workings of PID.

 For those that know calculus, the formal definition of PID control is: